Banner

 CJGeo proposed 26lb/cuft CJFill-Ultra Lightweight as the optimal material for the T wall lightweight backfill.
 The lowest 4′ is CJFill-High Permeability.
 Because CJFill is a self consolidating fill, there’s no compaction required.
 This practically eliminates chances of backfill consolidation.
 On a curved, relatively high speed commuter rail alignment, settlement could be quite risky if it were to occur.

 For the first phase, CJGeo mobilized a single dry batch cellular grout plant.
-The work took a total of five days.
+The work took a total of five days to place the foamed concrete.

 Speak With An Expert